Different values for some metadata with exiftool

 Attached a patch which simply gets rid of all this value changing (hence always displays accurate values!).
 Tested and working! :-)

 #7 Updated by Robin Mills almost 2 years ago

 - Assignee changed from Robin Mills to Andreas Huggel

 I will not enter into a lengthy discussion about this.
 I have reopened the issue and assigned it to Andreas for Feedback.

 If you think we should fix this, please assign it to me and I will review Jehan's patch and fix it.

 If you think we should decline this request, please close the bug.

-#8 Updated by Andreas Huggel over 1 year ago
+#8 Updated by Andreas Huggel almost 2 years ago

 - Category changed from not-a-bug to exif